isaccanedo/graphql-playground/README.md

 Consulte a pergunta a seguir para obter mais recursos adicionais.

-### What's the difference between the desktop app and the web version?
+### Qual é a diferença entre o aplicativo para desktop e a versão web?

 The desktop app is the same as the web version but includes these additional features: